-The Bridges Academy prides itself on building a strong foundation for learning, including the fundamentals of reading, writing, and math complemented by a well-rounded program that includes foreign language, STEM, music and more.
+The Bridges Academy prides itself on building a strong foundation for learning, including the fundamentals of reading, writing, and math complemented by a well-rounded program that includes foreign language, STEAM, music and more.
 Within that, we also feel that it is imperative to equip our children with the skill sets necessary for success in those areas as well as in the future.
 While many schools are adding 5th grade specifically into their Middle Schools due to staff consolidation and budget management, our school has opted to do what we feel is best for children by removing them and assigning them their own distinct program.
 With that said, it is our pleasure to introduce the Bridge Program at the Bridges Academy, a hybrid program, targeting the very best elements of both our Lower and Middle schools.

 4th and 5th graders are just beginning to adjust to their lives in early adolescence during these years; figuring out themselves not only as learners but also as people.
 Their skills, abilities, and interests range far and wide, and the transition into Middle School can sometimes be a challenge.
 Adjusting to the new routine of changing classes, increased homework demands, and the social pressures that can sometimes follow through the middle years requires the critical attention of caring adults focusing on their academic, social, and emotional well-being.
 This is especially important after the challenges created during the past year by the pandemic.